shivanshdave/2020-432/post-class/project2.md

 4 | **IFE BABATUNDE** | All elements are in.
 5a | **REBEKA BORDI** | All elements are in.
 7a | **LAUREN CRUZ** | All elements are in.
-6a | Sofija Conic | All elements are in, but may need to redo video.
+6a | Sofija Conic | All elements are in, but may redo video.
 3b | **BASMA DAHASH** | All elements are in.
 8 | **SHIVANSH DAVE** | All elements are in.
 9 | **JOSHUA FROESS** | All elements are in.